Presidio Heights

 9:55 PM (approx)?

 "The first kid at the window said the driver looked "sick, or something".
 Lindsey and Rebecca went to the window and saw the driver laying across the front seat, head toward the passenger door.
 His head was in the lap of another man (passenger).
 Rebecca saw blood and said out loud, "he's stabbing that man."
-She was seeing blood on the victim and saw the glint of a knife, so she assumed a stabbing was taking place.
+She saw blood on the victim and saw the glint of a knife, so she assumed a stabbing was taking place.
 (No shots were heard by anyone).
 We know now that Zodiac was cutting off a large piece of Stine's shirt with the knife."
 From retired Vallejo Police officer Jim Dean's interview with the Robbins kids.

 "They saw the below described suspect in the front seat of the Yellow cab, mid to passenger side, with the victim slumped partially over his lap.
 The suspect appeared to be searching the victim's pockets.(Witnesses never heard a gunshot.)
 The suspect then appeared to be wiping (fingerprints) on the interior of the cab, leaning over the victim to the driver's compartment.
 The suspect then exited the cab by the passenger side front door, also wiping with a white rag, possibly a handkerchief.
 The suspect then walked around the cab to the driver's side and proceeded to wipe the exterior of the left door area.
 The suspect then fled (walking) north on Cherry Street toward the Presidio."
-Armond Pelisetti's San Francisco PD police report on Presidio Heights crime (2 pages)
+Armond Pelissetti's San Francisco PD police report on Presidio Heights crime (2 pages)

 9:56 PM (approx)